 If you have a source of income, federal income tax is an inevitability for every individual in the United States.
 Apart from federal tax, 41 states require their residents to pay state income tax.
-Normally, you can file federal and state tax return simultaneously.
+Normally, you can file federal and state tax returns simultaneously.

 States like Texas, Nevada, Washington, Alaska, and a few others don't have a state income tax.
 In comparison, New Hampshire and Tennessee only pose income tax on dividends and interest.
-Everyone from an individual to a company is liable to pay income tax.
+Everyone from an individual to a business is liable to pay income tax.

-Marketing agencies that offer pay-per-click (PPC) advertising services, such as Google Adwords, may be subject to sales tax.
+For example, marketing agencies that offer pay-per-click (PPC) advertising services, such as Google Adwords, may be subject to sales tax.
 New Mexico, South Dakota and West Virginia, for example, implement taxes on these services, especially if you charge commissions or other fees for placing PPC ads.

 Since Google generally does not charge tax on Adwords, some states require agencies to charge their clients sales tax.
 While some states don’t charge sales taxes on such advertising services, states such as California and New York charge taxes on certain qualified print materials and some finished artwork.

 For marketing agency owners who own any type of real estate —such as an apartment, house, commercial shop, or a building — must pay property tax.
 The rate of property tax varies significantly from state to state with a rate dependent on the city, town, or county.

 The property rate in different localities may differ because the tax is generally imposed on the value of the property.
 Property value is typically different from the market-value, which means that property owners may pay higher or lower tax based on the evaluation by authorities.

 Personal income and business income is regarded as two separate sources of income.
 Commingling funds is a common accounting mistake many marketing agencies make, and it posits a serious problem with legal implications.
 For instance, limited liability companies could lose their liability protection — due to “piercing the corporate veil” — because you’re exposing your personal assets.